Ednormous/CITS3403-Group-Project/README.md

 ### Future Release
 - Tutor:
   - Access and manage personal timetables. (not yet implemented)
+  - Enable permissions to access a students email/phone number.
+  - Generate questionares and polls in the message board

 - Message Board:
    - Restrict student access to enrolled courses only.